Unity-Technologies/Addressables-Sample/README.md

 ##### Basic Workflow
 1. Assign an Addressable Group to an asset pack.
 You can assign multiple groups to the same asset pack.
 If you do this, you should be aware of the size restrictions that each delivery mode has.
 For more information, see [Android's Play Asset Delivery documentation](https://developer.android.com/guide/playcore/asset-delivery#download-size-limits).
    - By default, Addressables includes the content of any groups that use Addressables.BuildPath in the streaming asset path.
    - For additional [custom asset packs](https://docs.unity3d.com/Manual/play-asset-delivery.html#custom-asset-packs), you must create an “{asset pack name}.androidpack” directory in the Assets folder for each asset pack.
 Optionally add a .gradle file to this directory to specify the asset pack's delivery type.
 The default type is "on-demand" delivery.
 For more information, see the example in the BuildScriptPlayerAssetDelivery.cs file in this project.
 2. To assign an AssetBundle to an asset pack, move the .bundle file to the “{asset pack name}.androidpack” directory (see PlayAssetDeliveryBuildProcessor.cs).
-We also maintain a system that keeps track of all our custom asset pack names which bundles are assigned to them (see BuildScriptPlayerAssetDelivery.cs and AddressablesInitSingleton.cs).
+We also maintain a system that keeps track of all our custom asset pack names which bundles are assigned to them (see BuildScriptPlayerAssetDelivery.cs and PlayAssetDeliveryInitialization.cs).
 3. Build the Android App Bundle and upload it to the Google Play Console to generate the APK.
 4. At runtime, download asset packs before loading bundles from them (see PlayAssetDeliveryAssetBundleProvider.cs).